If you’re visiting Falmouth, why not head to Pendennis Castle and watch 500 years of history come alive?

 The castle is still in good condition and harks back to the Tudor times.
 It was actually constructed before Falmouth itself, which wasn’t established until 1686.
 All that existed before Falmouth was Pendennis Castle and the country seat of the Killigrews, who found wealth by indulging in a bit of piracy.

 One day, they had a visitor – Sir Walter Raleigh, the famous explorer.
-He saw the surrounding countryside of the Killigrew Manor, noticed the deep Falmouth harbour and estuary location, and suggested they build a town here.
+He saw the surrounding countryside of the Killigrew Manor, noticed the deep Falmouth harbour and estuary location, and suggested they build a town.

-It was a big success and ended up being the headquarters of the Falmouth Packet and turned into one of Cornwall’s most interesting towns.
+It was a big success and ended up being the headquarters of the Falmouth Packet.
+Subsequently, it turned into one of Cornwall’s most interesting towns.

 Pendennis in the Civil War